 A minibus was waiting for us outside the station.
 It was arranged by the hotel that we booked in Calangute.
 We checked in and quickly went to the beach.

 We lazily had beer and lunch in a beach shack until the Sun started dipping at the dipping horizon.
-The Calangute Beach is one of the most popular beaches in North Goa.
+Calangute Beach is one of the most popular beaches in North Goa.

 Termed as the Queen of Beaches, Calangute is the first choice for every tourist that lands on the soil of Goa.
 It is a haven for sunbathers.
 The cool sea breeze from the sea is sure to lull any tired soul to sleep.
-Endless shacks to lay around with the exotic seafood and drinks, sounds like an apt getaway.
+Endless shacks to lay around with the exotic seafood and drinks sounds like an apt getaway.
 The Calangute beach is also famous for the wide range of street food and seafood that is available in plenty at the multiple shacks, stores and beach restaurants located along the shoreline.

 The Calangute Beach, over the years, has become a hub for tourists and backpackers, both domestic and international.
 This is the very reason why this place is known to have a unique charm of its own.
 There are two distinct parts of the beach.
-The place closer to the Baga beach is home to the constant sound of of pop and rock music, which sort of stays in the air of this place at all times.
-The other part towards Candolim is a quieter part.
+The place closer to the Baga beach is home to the constant sound of pop and rock music, which sort of stays in the air of this place at all times.
+The other part of Candolim is a quieter part.
 The music is played in much lower volume and gives an air of tranquility to the beach.